M4nd0C4lrissian/unbiased_news_rec/README.md

 - get_eval_data.py

-# The Interaction between Political Typology and Filter Bubbles in News Recommendation Algorithms

-None of the data is here (far too much)

 The original dataset can be found here:

 [Data is here.](https://www.dropbox.com/scl/fo/31bvt18zjkql2zorltx6k/AHRjtozu_8w_xuixWmRkv88?rlkey=w5bg63wi551trq6trwsjqrxwc&st=fhbbaf5m&dl=0)

-All of the code is mine, asides from stuff sourced from:
+All of the code is ours, asides from stuff sourced from (listed above) which includes the original dataset:

 ```bibtex
 @inproceedings{liu2021interaction,